ariunbolor/nsaf-mcp-server/README.md

 ## Configuration

-The server requires the NSAF framework to be installed and accessible.
-You can configure the path to the NSAF project using the `NSAF_PROJECT_PATH` environment variable.
+The server includes the NSAF framework code, so no additional configuration is required for basic usage.
+The MCP server is designed to work out-of-the-box when installed globally.

 ## Usage